camunda/camunda-external-task-client-js/README.md

   // 1- worker can complete a task: taskClient.complete(task);

   // 2- worker can handleFailure of a task: taskClient.handleFailure(task, 'some failure message');

   // 3- worker can handleBPMNFailure of a task: taskClient.handleBPMNFailure(task, 'some BPMN failure message');

-  // 4- worker can handleExtendLock of a task: taskClient.handleExtendLock(task, 5000);
+  // 4- worker can extendLock of a task: taskClient.extendLock(task, 5000);
 };

 workers.subscribe('bar', worker);
 ```